rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 ```

 You can have your own favorite `null` that is not `null` value, you can _define_ your own `undefined`.
 Sky and your creativity are the limits.
-(I will spoil this party and say that I do not recommend doing it.)
+(I will spoil this party and say that I do not recommend doing it.
+Oh, maybe just a little.)

 Bottom type that is not empty will cause language to be unsound.
 Allowing all values in a bottom type, I would call it insane.
 However, using _any_ type similar to TS' seems to be a common practice in gradually typed languages (e.g. Python does it too).